sciety/sciety/static/about.md

 ## <a name="current-scenarios">In progress scenarios</a>

-Link to our story map coming soon.
+Our [Opportunity Solution Tree](https://miro.com/app/board/o9J_ksVfD4E=/) and [User Story Map](https://miro.com/app/board/o9J_ksVfD4E=/?moveToWidget=3074457348328557591&cot=13) are publicly available and show our current and future ideas.

+The Opportunity Solution Tree shows the areas we may explore next as opportunities, hypotheses and experiments.
+You can [learn more about this visualisation technique here](https://www.producttalk.org/2016/08/opportunity-solution-tree/).

+The User Story Map shows the scenarios we've been working on (at the top), the work we're currently doing (nearer the bottom) and what we're planning next (at the bottom).
+The items across the top show the user journey backbone and are grouped by functionality so that you can see which areas we're concentrating on.
+You can [learn more about this type of visualisation here](https://www.jpattonassociates.com/user-story-mapping/).

 ## <a name="next-focus">Our immediate next focus</a>

-To aid in the rapid development the application we have deliberately left some key features for later:
+To aid in the rapid development of the application we have deliberately left some key features for later:

 -   Persistence: at present all user entered data is lost with each new deployment.